Frank-Xin/Science-Society/README.md

 # Science-Society
-Website made with Materialize CSS, Particles.js, and Node.js for a club I am in.
+Website for a club I am in made with Materialize CSS, Particles.js, and Node.js

 You can visit it here: http://www.sassciencesociety.com/